SilverGuild/SG_frontend/README.md

 The dev server is preconfigured to run on **port 3001** with Turbopack (`next dev --turbopack -p 3001`), deliberately leaving port 3000 to the Rails backend.
 Once it's up, open `http://localhost:3001`.

-> The API base URL is currently hardcoded in `src/lib/config.ts`.
+> The API base URL is currently hardcoded in the API layer's config (`src/lib/api/`).
 Once the backend is deployed, this is the natural spot to move to an environment variable (e.g. `NEXT_PUBLIC_API_URL`) — tracked in the roadmap below.

 ## Scripts